Science, Mathematics & Engineering

 Scanning Electron Microscope

-At the SEM, checking if the 'Nano-silver' coating developed for surgical bandages is spread evenly.
-On the screen, bandage fibers look like giant redwood trees covered in tiny glowing dust.
+I'm at the SEM.
+Since nanomaterials are too small for normal light to see, we use beams of electrons to 'visualize' them.
+Today, I'm checking if the 'Nano-silver' coating we developed for a new type of surgical bandage is spread evenly.
+On my screen, the bandage fibers look like giant redwood trees covered in tiny glowing dust.

 12:30 PM